turned-on black and red computer tower

 RTX is a gamechanger

 RTX itself is only useful for VFX, ray-traced rendering, and gaming.
-However, within these RTX cards are a plethora of Tensor and CUDA cores.
+However, these RTX cards are stacked with Tensor and CUDA cores.
 These Tensor cores speed up AI-powered effects immensely.
 One software that benefits the most from this is Davinci Resolve.
 When it comes to denoising, speed warp, optical flow, and super scaling, these RTX cards are an absolute game-changer.
 The CUDA cores, on the other hand, help with video encoding and decoding.
 The more you have, the faster.

 For most editors, the PNY RTX 5070 Ti is the sweet spot.
 16GB of GDDR7, plenty of CUDA and Tensor cores, and it won’t make your wallet cry.
 Editing above 4K, or living in Resolve all day?
 Step up to the PNY RTX 5080 for the extra headroom.
 And if you want the most power on the table, the PNY RTX 5090 is what I run these days.
 32GB of GDDR7 and a frankly stupid number of cores.
 It handles anything I throw at it, 8K RAW included, without flinching.